Last updated on 25th January 2022

 Not only did the phenakistiscope capture public imagination in its own right – it precipitated a wave of public fascination with motion that would, slowly but surely, lead to what we now call animation and motion graphics.

 Of course, the movement itself was the main appeal.
 But the fact that the human user was in control of that motion must have also played its part.

 As a species, humans love to play and interact – the idea that our input manipulates the world around us is an innate part of our baked-in curiosity.

 And it’s funny because exactly the same principle applies to a new and fascinating phenomenon in the web design world: the rise of the microinteraction.

 Essentially – a bit like the phenakistoscope – a microinteraction is a moment of animated interaction between a user and a website.
 They can be so subtle you hardly even notice them, but these little animations turn bland, mundane actions into delightful, memorable moments.

-Think the animated ‘thumbs-up’ when you like a post on Facebook.
-Or the ‘shakey head’ animation when you enter your password incorrectly.
+Think of the animated ‘thumbs-up’ when you like a post on Facebook.
+Or the ‘shake’ animation when you enter your password incorrectly.

 Just like the phenakistoscope: we manipulate something ‘static,’ and marvel as it comes to life through movement.